Heat loss FAQ

 If I want to maximize savings, should I get multiple prices and make wise choices?

 What this means is to tighten up the home first.
-Let's get the heat loss lower, then replace the heating appliance with a smaller one later.
-The smaller appliance will cost less, burn less fuel, and create more comfort.
+Let's reduce the heat loss first, and then replace the heating appliance with a smaller one later.
+The smaller appliance will cost less, use less fuel, and provide greater comfort.
 If you have 3" of attic insulation and add 6 more inches, is that a good move?
 Usually yes.
 When we do the Premium heat loss, we can make suggestions on where your money may be better spent.
-It may be wise to add insulation, new windows, and doors, etc., before replacing the heating appliance.
+It may be wise to add insulation, new windows, and doors, among other measures, before replacing the heating appliance.
 Replacing the heating appliance now may not be the best financial decision.
-If the investment is larger for smaller savings or may not change the heating appliance size, it can wait.
+If the investment is larger for smaller savings or if it does not require changing the heating appliance size, it can wait.
 With attic insulation, there is a point at which adding more will not show a significant fuel savings.
 A heat loss can show this information.
-Just let us know, and we will break down the possible changes and show the change in heat loss when they are done.
+Please let us know, and we will break down the possible changes and show the resulting change in heat loss.

 What is a modulating condensing boiler?

 These are newer higher efficient products.
-The gas input changes as the heating load changes.
+The gas input changes in response to changes in the heating load.
 The appliance tries to match the heat loss as the outside temperature changes (see Does the heat loss or heat gain change above).
 This will help the product run longer, maintain a higher efficiency, and increase the comfort levels within the home.

 There is a gallon of water produced for every 100,000 BTUs of natural gas burned.
 This is a benefit of the condensing boiler.
 Operating at lower system water temperatures causes condensing to take place in the heat exchanger of the mod/con Boiler.

 When fuel is burned, there is a chemical change and heat is produced.
 To keep it simple, mod/cons will remove more heat from the flue gases, causing them to hit the dew point.
-They then remove latent heat, which is about 9.6% of the vent temperature.
+They then remove latent heat, which accounts for approximately 9.6% of the vent temperature.
 The water runs out of a drain line.
-This happens when the boiler water is about 132F or slightly less, dependent on O2 or CO2 adjustment.
+This occurs when the boiler water is approximately 132°F or slightly lower, depending on the O2 or CO2 adjustment.

 When the water temperature is above that in the boiler, the efficiency will decrease.
-As the boiler water temperature increases, the efficiency will increase as the boiler water decreases.
-These mod/con efficiencies are normally in the 92% - 97% AFUE range.
+As the boiler water temperature increases, efficiency decreases; conversely, as the boiler water temperature decreases, efficiency increases.
+These mod/con efficiencies typically fall within the 92% to 97% AFUE range.
 When the water temperature enters the boiler at 120F and leaves at 140F, these are the AFUE testing temperatures.
 When the entering water temperature drops below 120F, the efficiency can reach 98% to 99%.
 As the entering water temperature increases, the efficiency rating will decrease, possibly to 85% or 86%.
 The cooler these boilers operate, the more efficient they are.
 Lower flue gas temperatures at lower water temperatures result in fewer pollutants in their flue gases, making them a more environmentally friendly product.
 These products will normally supply you with increased comfort.
-The best application for these products is in large water volume systems, such as cast iron radiators and radiant floor heat.
+The best application for these products is in large water volume systems, such as cast-iron radiators and radiant floor heating.
 Copper tube baseboard and hydro-air systems are less desirable applications, although they will still work well and maximize fuel savings.

 With a properly sized appliance and home upgrades, is there anything else I can do for fuel savings?